Igsban/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADUserThumbnailPhoto.md

 ```

 ### -ObjectId
-The object ID of the user for which the thumbnail photo is retrieved
+The object ID "or UPN" of the user for which the thumbnail photo is retrieved

 ```yaml
 Type: String